 Dealing With Insurance Companies After Wrecks

-Just as every snake has its own unique characteristics, not every car insurance company is the same.
+Not every car accident is the same.
+Likewise, not every car insurance company is the same.
 The larger auto insurance companies have local adjusters and lawyers who work exclusively for them known as “captive counsel.”
 These people are employees of the company whose job is to minimize your claim and thereby minimize the amount the company pays out.
 Smaller and medium-sized insurance companies often are not large enough to have an adjuster in every city or a law firm on the payroll in every town.
 There are a number of ways the smaller and mid-sized insurance companies handle claims that range from in-house adjusters to contracting out claims to independent claims adjusting companies.
 It helps to have a Houston car accident attorney who is familiar with the insurance company handling your claim and how it is set up.
 This knowledge may play a role in determining the best way to pursue the claim.